The SI Student

 Diversity, Equity, Inclusion & Belonging

 As a Catholic, Ignatian school, we understand that we are accountable to making SI a more safe, loving, and anti-racist community of belonging for all.
 Through education and awareness, SI strives to provide students the opportunity to honor and understand the diverse world in which we live.
 Our goal is to cultivate empathetic, effective leaders, and agents of racial and social justice.
-The Magis Center for Equity and Inclusion is a partner with all offices and departments at SI, helping to guide the community on issues of equity and inclusion, building capacity for cultural competency, and striving to build a culture where all feel accepted, safe, empowered, supported, and affirmed.
+The Office of Belonging, Equity, and Excellence is a partner with all offices and departments at SI, helping to guide the community on issues of equity and inclusion, building capacity for cultural competency, and striving to build a culture where all feel accepted, safe, empowered, supported, and affirmed.

 Through a four-year college preparatory curriculum, SI students develop intellectual skills that go beyond academic excellence and requirements for college entrance.
 The knowledge and skills they acquire lead to wisdom, understanding, and action.
 Even before they graduate, they are agents of change, seeking to improve their world by striving for justice, compassion and dignity for their communities.